 One of the major advantages of FinTech is that it is available to anyone with a computer or mobile device.
 That is why Plaid’s goal of seeking the democratization of financial services is not a crazy idea.

 Through its various products, Plaid offers solutions that connect payment and personal finance mobile banking apps to consumers’ bank accounts.
 This allows users to manage their portfolios and perform operations like money transfers and tracking funds in an easy and organized manner, even if they have various bank accounts.

 Plaid has developed a set of developer-friendly APIs that allow the integration of various platforms in order to process information and deliver a great user experience.

 Root Insurance Company

-It is not uncommon to hear in the tech world that a company seeks to change the status quo.
+It is not uncommon to hear tech companies seek to change the status quo.
 However hard this may be, Stash is definitely up for the challenge.
 The company offers various plans that help users achieve their financial goals by monitoring their performance.
 Additionally, through the practice of building habits, Stash helps users make financial progress.

-As FinTech shakes the foundations of traditional businesses, many challenges and opportunities will surely arise.
+As FinTech shakes the foundations of traditional businesses, many challenges and opportunities in the Fintech space will surely arise.
 Companies will face difficulties related to data privacy and security.
-Although the sky is the limit, what a company can or cannot do with data depends ultimately on the laws governing data collection and use.
+Although the sky’s the limit, what a company can or cannot do with data depends ultimately on the laws governing data collection and use.
 Also, the regulation of different industries becomes extremely important.
 It might become a burden if excessive rules are established, and it might leave customers unprotected if the right measures are not in place.

 The good thing is that, as the differences between financial and non-financial services disappear, there are also many opportunities to improve products and services.
 One major trend that will surely help startups grow is pairing up with big tech.
 As companies like Google, Apple, Facebook, and Amazon restrain themselves from incursions in financial activities, due to the complexities this implies, FinTech companies have an opportunity to provide these services.